-Digital rights management (DRM) is a form of digital security to protect and control the use of copyrighted digital media.
-It is a mechanism applied by most publishers that includes features such as restrictions on borrowing time, the amount of copying and printing of pages permitted, and the number of users who can access the material simultaneously.
+Digital rights management (DRM) is a form of digital security that is embedded within most digital content to protect copyrighted media.
+It is a mechanism applied by publishers that includes restrictions on borrowing time, the amount of copying and printing of pages permitted, and the number of users who can access the material simultaneously.

 - Canadian University Press ebooks (via Scholars Portal) see also Scholars Portal's ebook guide

 - EBSCO eBooks™ (eBook Collection (EBSCOhost) see also EBSCO Mobile App

 Note: Before downloading an ebook, it is recommended to complete the following setup process, to avoid download complications.

 Setting up your Adobe ID and Adobe Digital Editions

 Click here to set up your free Adobe ID account.
 This ID and login are limited for use on six (6) personal devices.

 Note: Record all login information for future use.

 Check for the installer file which maybe on your Desktop or default Downloads folder.
 You are looking for a file called ADE_3.0_Installer.exe or the equivalent of the version downloaded.

 Double click the file, following the prompts in the Install Wizard/Setup Assistant.